-While you are at city hall, ask where you can see the fire insurance maps for your area.
+While you are in City Hall, ask where you can see the fire insurance maps for your area.
 In the United States, many fire insurance maps date back to the 1870s.
 At the very least, these maps will indicate the original construction material (e.g., brick, wood, stone) used for your home.
 A good bird's-eye view map will also provide a three-dimensional drawing of houses in your neighborhood.
 Sometimes there is enough detail to show the shape of the buildings and the placement of doors, windows, and porches.
-Compare your findings with Google maps.
+Compare your findings with Google Maps.

 Local archives can exist by records retention laws—or not.
 Many communities maintain archives with old photographs, building plans, and maps.
 These records may be heaped in disorganized piles in the town hall attic—or they may be cataloged and shelved at your local library, museum, or historic commission.
 If you are lucky, there may be an official city or town historian who can advise you in your search.

-Other resources include historic catalogs.
+A variety of other publications can also assist you in locating the vintage blueprints for your house.
+One source is historic catalogs.
 If your home was built at the turn of the century, there's a good chance the builder drew his inspiration from a pattern book.
-In the early 20th century, many American houses—some surprisingly complex—had humble beginnings as a Sears, Roebuck ready-to-assemble mail order kit.
-Others followed stock plans published by firms such as Palliser, Palliser and Company.
+In the early 20th century, many American houses—some surprisingly complex—had humble beginnings as a Sears, Roebuck ready-to-assemble mail-order kit.
+Others followed stock plans published by firms such as Palliser, Palliser, & Company.
 Check out the Sears and Craftsman homes advertised in old magazines and mail-order catalogs.
-Start exploring mid-century homes like the many Cape Cod house plans from the 1950s and the rise of the Minimal Traditional style to 1940s America.
+Other catalogs offer a collection of plans for mid-century homes, such as the many Cape Cod house plans from the 1950s and the heyday of the Minimal Traditional style in 1940s America.

-Reading old advertisements can also give you historical context to building processes of the past.
-Simple floor plans for your old house, or houses like it, may have been published in real estate advertisements.
+Reading old advertisements can also give you a historical context for building processes of the past.
+Simple floor plans for your old house, or houses very similar, may have been published in real estate advertisements.
 Check your public library for back issues of local newspapers.
 Also, check farm journals and women's magazines for featured building plans.

-In amongst all of this running around, continue to explore online resources.
+While running around, continue to explore online resources.
 Websites like NETR Online, run by the Nationwide Environmental Title Research, LLC, continue to add public records to their databases.
 And remember that if you're looking for house plans, chances are that somebody else is, too.
-Check out some of the forums that still exist online, like Old House Web or My Old House Online.
-Ask your friends on Facebook, Twitter, and other social networks.
+Check out some of the forums that still exist online, like Old House Web.

-If you don't have time for all of this investigation, or if you don't like to do research, believe it or not people exist who actually DO like to do this work.
+If you don't have time for all of this investigation or if you don't like to do research, believe it or not, people exist who actually DO like this work.
 You can hire an expert.
 Blueprints may not exist, but every modification made to your home left behind a trail of evidence.
 A building professional (usually an architect or a structural engineer) can use field measurements and other clues to recreate the original plans.